Lesson 1 - Introduction To Acrylic Pouring

 There's one thing you MUST do to get the most of this course.

 Don't just close this window and never open it again...
-Try to be in the 10% of students in the world that actually see a course through to the end!
+Try to be in the 1% of people in the world that actually finish their courses through to the end!

-You CAN do it!
-I believe in you, but most importantly, believe in yourself.
+Just take it a day at a time, have fun and...
+Practice.
+Practice.
+Practice.
+You can do it.
+I believe in you, but most importantly, you gotta believe in yourself.

 What's In This Video: